-Healthcare facilities have the primary responsibility for ensuring the safety of patients under their care as well as their employees and visitors.
-When an outbreak is suspected, facility staff have the responsibility to report the outbreak to appropriate groups within the facility (typically to the infection prevention or quality team).
-Additionally, the facility has the responsibility to immediately report all suspected or confirmed outbreaks to the appropriate local or state public health agency.
+Healthcare facilities have primary responsibility for ensuring the safety of the patients under their care, as well as employees and visitors.
+When an outbreak is suspected, facility staff have the responsibility to report the outbreak within the facility (typically to the infection preventionist or quality team).
+Additionally, the facility has the responsibility to immediately report all suspected or confirmed outbreaks to the local or state public health agency.
 Often the healthcare facility will begin the investigation at the same time the outbreak is reported to public health.
-Whereas the healthcare facility has the responsibility for ensuring the safety of patients within the facility, the public health agency has an overlapping responsibility to protect the public from disease transmission, including within healthcare facilities in their jurisdiction.
-It is critical that healthcare facilities and public health agencies collaborate to detect and respond rapidly to suspected outbreaks, sentinel events, and serious infection control breaches.
+Whereas the healthcare facility has responsibility for ensuring the safety of the patients within their facility, the public health agency has an overlapping responsibility to protect the public from disease transmission, including within healthcare facilities in their jurisdiction.
+It is critical that healthcare facilities and public health collaborate to detect and respond rapidly to suspected outbreaks, sentinel events, and serious infection control breaches.

 Within a healthcare facility, there should be at least one person designated to oversee measures to prevent transmission of infections, including the detection of and response to outbreaks.
-In hospitals and larger healthcare facilities, this person is usually a credentialed infection preventionist (IP); a healthcare epidemiologist and other team members may support the IP.
-The roles and responsibilities of this team include conducting surveillance, facilitating laboratory testing, detecting clusters, ensuring reporting of potential outbreaks internally and to public health, communicating with public health during the course of an outbreak investigation. performing investigations to understand the cause of an outbreak in collaboration with public health, implementing changes in infection prevention practices to halt an outbreak, and assisting with notifying patients or media when warranted.
+In hospitals and larger healthcare facilities, this person is usually a credentialed infection preventionist (IP); the IP may be supported by a medical epidemiologist and other team members.
+The roles and responsibilities for this team include conducting surveillance, detecting clusters or suspected outbreaks, ensuring reporting of outbreaks internally and to public health, communicating with public health during the course of an outbreak in collaboration, performing investigations to understand the cause of an outbreak in collaboration with public health, implementing changes in infection prevention practices to halt an outbreak, notifying patients and media when warranted, and performing laboratory testing in associated laboratories.